myabc/merb_global/README.markdown

 MerbGlobal is possible to configure with:

     Merb::Plugins.config[:merb_global] = {
-        :provider => 'gettext'
+        :message_provider => 'gettext'
         ...
      }

 in init.rb or using plugins.yml file:

     :merb_global:
-        :provider: gettext
+        :message_provider: gettext
         ...

 Configuration options:

- * :provider
+ * :message_provider

-   What provider we want to use.
+   What message provider we want to use.

    Values: gettext, yaml, sequel, active\_record, data\_mapper
    Default: gettext

+ * :date_provider

+   What date provider we want to use.

+   Values: fork
+   Default: fork

+ * :numeric_providers

+   What numeric provider we want to use.

+   Values: fork
+   Default: fork

  * :flat